brainly/style-guide/CONTRIBUTING.md

 ## Technical Discipline

-#### Bumping Release Version
+#### Bumping Release Version - this part is for [maintainers](https://github.com/brainly/style-guide/blob/master/MAINTAINERS)

 This project uses semver versioning.
+We follow [SemVer](https://semver.org/):

+1. Bump first number - If your release breaks public API in any way - e.g. removed method, renamed class, different default parameters for method, new required parameters, removing components.
+2. Bump second number - If your release only extends public API and improves support, add new components, improves CSS.
+3. Bump the last number - Finally, if your release only fixes a bug w/o any API changes or introducing new features bump the last number.

 To simplify version bumping you can use [`yarn version`](https://yarnpkg.com/lang/en/docs/cli/version/).
 It will patch `package.json`, create a corresponding commit, create a tag and push those to git changes.

 To bump the version correctly you should follow these steps:

-1. Wait for your PR to get accepted

-1. Rebase your branch

-1. bump version in branch

-1. Merge your PR to master
+1. Merge approved, pending PR's into master.
+2. Create a branch with a bumped version according to the rules above, create tag and merge it (get approvals of course).
+3. Create proper, specific and detailed release note, with all the changes included in the release
+4. Remember to let know contributors and Brainly engineers, that new version was released and it's ready to use

 #### Code Style